-We have audited the financial statements of the governmental activities, each major fund, the budgetary comparison statement for the general fund, the aggregate remaining fund information and the individual funds and respective budgetary comparisons of the State of New Mexico, Eighth Judicial District Attorney, (District) as of and for the year ended June 30, 2008, and have issued our report thereon dated December 2, 2008.
+We have audited the financial statements of the governmental activities, the major fund, the budgetary comparison statement for the general fund and the aggregate remaining fund information of the State of New Mexico, Eighth Judicial District Attorney, (District) as of and for the year ended June 30, 2009, and have issued our report thereon dated November 23, 2009.
+We have also audited the financial statements of each of the District's general fund accounts and the respective budgetary comparisons as of and for the year then ended presented as supplementary information in the combining and individual fund financial statements.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.